Travel insurance for digital nomads can be a bit tricky…

 World Nomads has been popular with long-term travellers for some time now.
 But more recently, SafetyWing has been popping up on digital nomad forums and online groups and is quickly becoming a new favourite.

 We’ve used True Traveller in the past, and found them super cheap and flexible.
-But unfortunately as of January 2021, they are now only available to UK residents.
-Boo to Brexit.
+But they are only available to UK and European residents.

 Many digital nomads like to do things their own way, so the approach of some to insurance is often to not bother with it at all.
 The thinking goes: Why bother if you’ll be staying in a country like Thailand, India or Mexico, where you can get high-quality care in private hospitals for much less than what you’d spend on an insurance policy?
 We can certainly see the logic… but the problem with this approach is that it overlooks the very real possibility of unexpected mishaps.